 Boston Sports Medicine accepts most major insurance plans.
 Please call to see if we accept yours.
-Go to our reimbursement page to see a list of some of the plans we participate in.
+Go to our payment and insurance page to see a list of some of the plans we participate in.
 We DO NOT accept Mass Health unless it is through Neighborhood Health Plan or Network Health.
 We DO NOT provide free care.

 If I don’t have insurance or you do not take my insurance, can I still get treated at Boston Sports Medicine?

 Boston Sports Medicine has low self-payment rates and we do accept all major credit cards and flexible spending accounts.
-Go to our reimbursement page to see our current self-payment rates.
+Go to our payment and insurance page to see our current self-payment rates.
 Payment will be due at the time of your visit.